brechtcs/lazy-build/README.md

 #### destination

-Type: `string` (required)
+Type: `string` or `object` (required)

-Path to folder where the build files should be written to.
+Destination folder for the build files.

+If a path string is passed in, it will be used to create a `scoped-fs` instance.

+If an object is used, it should implement all asynchronous `fs` methods, like for example `dat-node` or `hyperdrive`.

 #### options.isAll